 Learning in the Marketplace

 What made the Internet job different from just about any other I had had until then is that there was no one technology or product you could work on in the labs that would make you a success in the marketplace.
 In fact, we developed several Internet-specific products, a number of which we eventually gave up on.
 We had a browser for a while, but early in 1996 decided not to get involved in the browser wars then raging between Netscape and Microsoft.
-We had an http server for a while, but eventually gave it up and embraced the open Apache http server and built our very successful WebSphere family of offerings around it.
+We had our own implementation of the https protocol for a while, but eventually gave it up and embraced the open Apache https server and built our very successful WebSphere family of offerings around it.
 We built a number of security offerings, content distribution services and IBM-branded commerce sites, but it became clear in the course of 1996 that while some of them could enjoy limited success, they would not lead us into the leadership position we were after.

 This time around, the strategy had to come from the marketplace, not the labs.
 This was new for us -- and for me personally.
 Watching what our customers were doing, it started to become clear that the Internet was going to have a profound impact on business.
 The universal reach and connectivity of the Internet were enabling access to information and transactions of all sorts for anyone with a browser and an Internet connection.
 Any business, by integrating its existing databases and applications with a web front end, could now reach its customers, employees, suppliers and partners at any time of the day or night, no matter where they were.
 Businesses were thus able to engage in their core transactional activities in a much more productive and efficient way.
 And they could start very simply, initially just web-enabling specific applications and databases.